Jam (Smith/Doorstop, 2016) which received an Arts Council England Grant for the Arts. Available here.

 Jumpstart Poetry in the Secondary School (Poetry Society 1999, 2004).
 Available here.

-“Jumpstart is the best aid to the teaching of poetry since Sandy Brownjohn’s work of the 1980s” – Gordon Wilson, the Teacher.
+“Jumpstart is the best aid to the teaching of poetry since Sandy Brownjohn’s work of the 1980s” – Gordon Wilson in The Teacher.

 “Jumpstart is a classic of its kind: inventive, inspiring and instructive” – Andrew Motion.